Academic Calendar - 2024

 Basic principles of environmental biology, human ecology, ecosystem structure and function.
 Human population growth and its impact on soil, water, energy, agriculture and natural populations of plants and animals.
 Environmental problems created by resource exploitation and possible solutions.

-Prerequisite(s): Either Biology 1001A or Biology 1201A and either Biology 1002B or Biology 1202B or Integrated Science 1001X.
+Prerequisite(s): Either Biology 1001A (or the former Biology 1201A) and either Biology 1002B or Integrated Science 1001X (or the former Biology 1202B).

 Extra Information: 3 lecture hours.